 TRIPWIRES (And How To Avoid Them) This page goes beyond the twin themes of college generosity and college affordability.
-It is based on both my recent experience helping my children with their college searches and my professional experience in law and law enforcement - especially as my experience related to white collar crime - along with my employment in regulated industries.
+It is based on my own experiences helping my children with their college searches, my professional experience in law enforcement - especially as my experience related to white collar crime, and my employment in regulated industries.
 The issues I raise here are serious, they directly impact the success or failure of your child's education, and I've never seen them raised anywhere else.
 So, think of it this way, it takes about fifteen minutes to read this page, but it might save your kid's - or your - college education.

 II.
 Consumer Protection and the College Search